LarsIndresaeter/radio-arduino/doc/README.md

 Explanation, or discussions, clarify and illuminate a particular topic.
 For example:

-- how does the protocol work
+- how the protocol work
-- how does the tools-kit works
+- how the toolkit works